leobudima/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

 -   **recharges** (optional, experimental) specifies recharging stations and max distance limit before recharge should happen.
     See examples [here](../../../examples/pragmatic/basics/recharge.md).

-## Work Duration Limits
+## Activity Duration Limits

-The `maxWorkDuration` limit allows you to control the maximum amount of time a vehicle can spend actively working (serving customers), separate from travel time, waiting time, and breaks.
+The `maxActivityDuration` limit allows you to control the maximum amount of time a vehicle can spend actively working (serving customers), separate from travel time, waiting time, and breaks.
 This is useful for modeling:

 -   **Labor regulations**: Maximum allowable working hours per shift
 -   **Service capacity**: Technician availability for actual work
 -   **Productivity targets**: Ensuring vehicles maintain productive time ratios

-### Work Duration vs Total Duration
+### Activity Duration vs Total Duration

 -   **maxDuration**: Total time from start to end of tour (travel + work + waiting + breaks)
--   **maxWorkDuration**: Only the time spent on actual job service activities
+-   **maxActivityDuration**: Only the time spent on actual job service activities

 ### Example